The Impact Of L-Theanine On Anxiety And Wellness

 This substance found in green and black tea may also have other positive health effects.
 Because it’s thought to increase dopamine levels in the brain, it can help support positive mood—which is why it’s being explored as potentially beneficial for those experiencing major depressive disorder.

-It may also help promote a state of relaxation in the brain that makes it easier for people to improve their objective sleep quality—which has links to a variety of physical and mental health benefits.
+Taking l-theanine enables you to stay calm.
+It promotes a state of relaxation in the brain that makes it easier for people to improve their objective sleep quality—which has links to a variety of physical and mental health benefits.
 Plus, sleep disturbances are frequently associated with both depression and anxiety, so L-theanine may help mitigate symptoms in this way as well.
 Finally, some research points to the potential of L-theanine and other amino acids given via perioperative oral administration to reduce stress and aid in recovery after surgery.

 Looking for effective ways to manage anxiety?

-Again, it’s recommended that you consult with a licensed healthcare provider before taking any kind of supplement or significantly altering your eating patterns.
+L-theanine may help you regain focus and stay calm when you have anxiety.
+However, it’s recommended that you consult with a licensed healthcare provider before taking any kind of supplement or significantly altering your eating patterns.
 One reason is that some supplements can cause negative interactions with certain medications.
 A medical professional can also help you determine an appropriate dose if they decide that this supplement is safe for you to take.
-Consuming too much L-theanine can lead to headaches, nausea, and other side effects, so L-theanine relieves positive effects in such cases and should be used with caution.
+Consuming too much L-theanine can lead to headaches, nausea, and other side effects, it should be used with caution.

 Other treatments for anxiety

-L-theanine is not considered to be a comprehensive treatment for clinical anxiety disorders or other mental health disorders.
+The potential effects of L-theanine do not make it a comprehensive treatment for clinical anxiety disorders or other mental health disorders.
 Like other lifestyle changes—such as eating nutritious foods and exercising regularly—it simply has the potential to help reduce symptoms as an adjunctive treatment and/or enhance the effects of professional treatment.

 Treatment for anxiety typically consists of some form of psychotherapy, sometimes in combination with medication.
 Cognitive behavioral therapy (CBT) in particular is one of the most common forms of talk therapy for people with anxiety disorders.
 The aim of CBT is to help an individual learn to recognize and shift distorted thought patterns that may be contributing to distress and other symptoms.
 A therapist can also help a person learn healthy coping mechanisms that can assist them in managing symptoms as they arise.